kt-search

 Using the mappings and settings DSL

-While dynamic mapping is convenient when you are getting started, you should explictly manage your index mappings.
-For this, kt-search provides a convenient Mapping and Settings DSL
+While dynamic mapping is convenient when you are getting started, you should explicitly manage your index mappings.
+For this, kt-search provides a convenient mapping and settings DSL

 data class TestDocument(